+STGs/EML: Standard Treatment Guidelines and Essential Medicines List for South Africa

 Note: Detailed information available in Supplement A and Supplement B

 3.3 Compliance of adjuvant analgesics with the STGs/EML

 Table 3 shows the different adjuvant analgesics prescribed alongside tramadol HCl in the 415 prescriptions.
 Most of these prescriptions contained paracetamol (345; 83.1%), followed by a non-steroidal anti-inflammatory drug (61; 14.5%) and amitriptyline (56; 13,5%).
 The least prescribed category was the opioids (2; 0.5%).